-- E114 That is how much is paid altogether by respondent or other people on his or her behalf (including by employers). - E116 If 'other' code 6 and specify answer in the pop-up box. - E117 & E118 Include as looking for work: being registered at any government or private employment agency; approaching employers; checking newspaper advertisements; making inquiries of friends etc. - E120 Include as 'Yes' anyone who would like paid work but is unable to take up paid work because of problems due to health, disability, age or having to care for dependants. - E124 Where a respondent replies that they are currently unable to work at all because of reasons of disability, childcare or other caring responsibilities, you should code '0' here, write a marginal comment in the note function and go to E120. - E136 People signing on while in work include, e.g., seasonal workers; those on short time work or laid off through strikes. - E138 Those with a main job should be asked about any second job, odd jobs or work done from time to time, apart from that main job.
+- E118 Where a respondent replies that they are currently unable to work at all because of reasons of disability, childcare or other caring responsibilities, you should code '0' here, write a marginal comment in the note function and go to E120. - E130 People signing on while in work include, e.g., seasonal workers; those on short time work or laid off through strikes. - E132 Those with a main job should be asked about any second job, odd jobs or work done from time to time, apart from that main job.
 Those with no (main) job should be asked about odd jobs or work done from time to time.